 Pantene is owned by Procter & Gamble, a company that tests on animals.
 Not only is Pantene not cruelty-free but neither is their parent company.

-Yes, Pantene is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Pantene is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, Pantene is not certified by any organizations.

 Pantene might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.

 Most brands don't publicly display their full animal testing policies.
 We contact brands directly with our questions in order to get their complete policy.
 If any brand states that they, their suppliers, or any third party test on animals, the brand is listed as "not cruelty-free."

 Help spread the word by clicking the buttons below to share with your friends on Facebook, Twitter, Pinterest, or Reddit.